mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/animation_curve.rst

 .. image:: /images/en/Animation_curves_2.png

-If you select a dot of the curve, you can move it around to shift it's place in the time-line or it's value.
+If you select a dot of the curve, you can move it around to shift its place in the time-line or its value.

 On the top, you can select the method of smoothing: